shannaniggans/Elastic_DEATH/LummaC2.md

 * Potential False Positives:
   * Legitimate users might do this, for example, an administrator, but I believe that this activity would be minimal and could be easily identified and exceptions made if indeed it was normal practice in an organisation.

+#### To do: "if you see hits to the /api?c=1 that indicates the victim has clicked through the intial CF captha box has has likely at this point at least copied the malcious code ready to execute"

 ## 2. Execution: PowerShell